Nuclear power in Canada: Spent fuel

 As of June 2019, Canadian reactors had produced 2.9 million spent fuel bundles or around 52,000 tonnes of high-level waste, the second largest amount in the world behind the US.
 This number could grow to 5.5 million bundles (103,000 tonnes) at the end of the planned life of the current reactors fleet.

 Spent fuel is stored at each reactor sites either in fuel pools (58% of the total) or dry cask storage (42%) when it is cool enough.
 Although more spent fuel is produced by CANDU reactors, dry storage costs for a given electricity production are comparable with costs for PWR reactors because the spent fuel is more easily handled (no fuel criticality).
 The same is true with the cost and space requirements for the permanent disposal of the waste.

 In 2005, the NWMO decided to build a deep repository dedicated to store the spent nuclear fuel underground.
 The $24 billion price tag of this 500- to 1000-metre underground vault is to be paid by a trust fund backed by the nuclear production companies.
 The spent fuel bundles would be placed in steel baskets wrapped together 3 by 3 (324 fuel bundles total) in corrosion resistant copper to form containers designed to last at least a 100,000 years.
 The containers would be encased in the tunnels of the repository by swelling bentonite clay but remain retrievable for approximately 240 years.

-Since 2010, the process of identifying a proper place for such a long-term facility has been ongoing.
-Out of 22 interested communities, two, located around Ignace in Northwestern Ontario and South Bruce in Southwestern Ontario, are being studied as potential sites.
+The process of identifying a proper place for such a long-term facility started in 2010.
+Out of 22 interested communities, two, located around Ignace in Northwestern Ontario and South Bruce in Southwestern Ontario, were being studied as potential sites.

+In 2024, the NWMO selected an intrusive rock formation known as the Revell Batholith, located about 35 kilometres west of Ignace (between Ignace and Wabigoon Lake Ojibway Nation) as the site for a spent nuclear fuel repository.
+Construction is expected to begin in the mid 2030s and become operational in the early 2040s.